 To reduce the metering gap and consider the effect of the new service reflective tariff on electricity consumers in Nigeria.
 The federal government of Nigerian in collaboration with all the Distribution companies in Nigeria has commenced the roll-out of Prepaid Meters under the National Mass Metering Programme(NMMP).

 Ikeja Electric Plc (IE) which is the largest distribution company in Nigeria has started the rollout of the metering initiative across different locations in its network.
 This metering initiative is designed to ensure a seamless metering process that allows customers to register and be metered after completing its KYC registration on the MAP website.

 The first phase of the program has commenced with over 106,000 prepaid meters to be installed to customers across its six Business Units – Ikeja, Abule-Egba, Akowonjo, Oshodi, Ikorodu, and Shomolu.

 With the National Mass Metering initiatives, customers will not be required to pay upfront for the installation of meters.
-However, the modalities of cost recovery for the meters will be factored into the customer’s meter.
+However, the modalities of cost recovery for the meters might be factored into the customer’s meter or totally free.

 The aim of this program is to eliminate estimated billing and close out the metering gap across the country.
 It is also expected that it will assist in reducing Collection losses, while at the same time, increasing financial flows to achieve 100 percent market remittance obligation of the DisCos.